Munduruthy

 Munduruthy (or, Munduruthi) is a small village belonging to Chittatukara panchayat.

 North Paravur Block, Ernakulam District, Kerala.
-The village is under Mannam Postoffice and the pin code as 683520.
-There are about 100 families included in it and the nearby places are Palathuruth, Thekkumpuram, Thannipadam.
-There is a bridge that connecting Munduruthy and Thannipadam, that makes an easy path to go to North Paravur.
+The village is under Mannam Postoffice and the pin code is 683520.
+There are about 100 families living there and the nearby places are Palathuruth, Thekkumpuram and Thannipadam.
+There is a bridge that connects Munduruthy and Thannipadam, providing an easy path to North Paravur.